klavins/LeanBook/md/src/Reals/Dedekind.md

   intro hx hy
   exact b_gt_a hx (not_in_a_in_b hy)
 ```
- Since `A` is downward closed, one can easily show `B` is upward closed.
+ Next we show that since `A` is downward closed, one can easily show `B` is upward closed.
 ```lean
 theorem b_up_closed {c : DCut} {a b: ℚ} : a ∉ c.A → a ≤ b → b ∉ c.A := by
   intro h1 h2 h3